Can Grammarly Replace An Editor And Proofreader?

 You could use ‘nearly’ as recommended, or you could also use ‘next to’ as a replacement.

-You can’t simply click and approve a change for every grammar, punctuation, or spelling point or error that it highlights.
+You can’t simply click and approve a change for every grammar, punctuation, or spelling point or error it highlights.

 Always think about each point and then decide what the best option is for you to take.